 The decoction of its root is given for treating poisoning.

 The leaves has antiseptic and astringent action and used externally to cure cuts, wounds, ulcers, piles and similar skin conditions.

-The leaf powder of Indigo is natural hair dye.
-It can be mixed with henna powder for colouring hair.
+The leaf powder of Indigo is a natural hair dye.
+It can be mixed with henna powder for coloring hair.
 Indigo is also used in preparation of various hair oils.